 + MEND: mend old clothes, rather than replacing them, whenever possible

-+ REUSE: use old and unworn clothes to create something new and unique!
++ REUSE: up-cycle old and unworn clothes to create something new and unique!

 + THRIFT: if you have access to thrift stores, check to see if they have fabrics (including sheets!) that suit your style